Ajowan – Trachyspermum copticum

 Fir Needle – Abies balsamea

 Distilled from needles.
 This oil is antiseptic and commonly diluted and used as a rub for arthritis.
 Used in a diffuser, it may be grounding for the nervous system.

 Do not take internally.
 Avoid in pregnancy and with children.

 Frankincense – Boswellia carterii

 The gum of this tree is steam distilled.
 For those with hardy skin and no allergy to it, it may be used neat in some applications.
 Do a patch test on the crux of your arm to determine sensitivity.
 This oil is anti-infectious and may deepen breathing.
 Effective for skin- especially mature.
-Commonly used for dry, aging skin, including the neck, scars, wrinkles and stretch marks.
+Commonly used for dry, ageing skin, including the neck, scars, wrinkles and stretch marks.
 Use in a diffuser for anxiety, meditation and dream state.
 Avoid in pregnancy.
 Do not use internally.
 Avoid with epilepsy.

 Galangal – Kaempferia galanga